He doesn’t need much thinking to answer the question.

 The suggested alteration in the example was to introduce holes in the cover.
 That would enable air to flow in through the bottom of the enclosure, through the interior and electronics and out on the upper side distributing heat for increased cooling.

-The picture below shows the result from the simulation to evaluate heat dissipation after the modifications have been made.
+The picture below shows the result from the flow simulation to evaluate heat dissipation after the modifications have been made.

-The result from the second simulation shows a temperature decrease of approximately 10°C on one the critical components, the DC/DC converter.
+The result from the second flow simulation shows a temperature decrease of approximately 10°C on one the critical components, the DC/DC converter.
 Thus the design modification proved sufficient to solve the problem.

 This was a brief example from the work of Mechanical Engineer Guido Kats involving heat dissipation issues.
 Other duties involve for example EMC protection, protection against solid foreign objects or water (IP-classification), shock and vibration, but that’s another story.